 View this post on Instagram

-Quickdraw Animation Society‘s annual Giant Incandescent Resonating Animation Festival (aka GIRAF) is hitting a major milestone as it returns for a 15th year this month.
-The line-up of independent animated films and events will be released on November 1, but you can expect pay-what-you-can screenings and plenty of awesome animation talent.
+Quickdraw Animation Society‘s annual Giant Incandescent Resonating Animation Festival (aka GIRAF) is taking its 16th edition online this month.
+The line-up of independent animated films and events hasn’t been released yet, but you can expect exciting online film screenings and plenty of awesome animation talent.

 Locations vary, giraffest.ca

-For many of us, the holidays mean breaking out our pots and pans to do some Christmas baking for our family and friends.
-But if you’re looking to make something a little different this year, consider taking one of The Cookbook Co.
-Cooks’ Christmas baking classes, which run at 10 a.m. and 2 p.m. on November 24.
+For many of us, the holidays mean breaking out our pots and pans to do some Christmas baking.
+But if you’re looking to make something a little different this year, consider taking The Cookbook Co.
+Cooks’ morning Christmas baking class on November 22.
 Who knows, you may just discover your new favourite holiday treat.

 The Cookbook Co.
 Cooks, 722 11 Ave.
 S.W., cookbookcooks.com